withchristopher/streamview-platform-221742/streaming_frontend/README.md

 ## Features

-- **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
+- **Lightweight**: No heavy UI frameworks - uses only Tailwind CSS and React
 - **Modern UI**: Clean, responsive design with KAVIA brand styling
 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify